-Yes, it is different.
-Self-employment tax is paid on top of any other taxes you may owe.
-It is the self-employment version of FICA tax, which is usually paid by employers for Social Security and Medicare.
-It is due on your net earnings from self-employment.
+The self-employment tax is paid on top of any other state or federal tax.
+It's the self-employed version of FICA, which is the Social Security and Medicare tax that is usually collected by companies on behalf of their employees.
+It's due to your net earnings from self-employment.
 The Schedule C form, your tax software, or a tax professional can help you make the calculation.
-The good news is that half of your self-employment tax is deductible.
+The good news is that a portion of your self-employment tax can be deducted.

 Can I Write off My Health Insurance Payments?

-If you are self-employed, pay for your own health insurance and have a net business profit, you can deduct the full cost of your health insurance premiums as a personal deduction.
-If your breakeven in your business or experience a loss, you can still deduct your health insurance premiums as a medical expense on a different area of your tax form.
+If you pay for your own health insurance and have a net business profit, you can deduct the full cost of your health insurance premiums.
+If you break even in your business or experience a loss, you can still deduct your health insurance premiums as a medical expense on a different area of your tax form.

 What Is the Likelihood That I Will Get Audited?

-According to the SBA, less than 2 percent of returns with income from $25,000 to $100,000 get audited.
-It goes up to just over 2 percent for those who make more and drops to 1 percent for those making less than $25,000.
-Income alone isn't the only factor in audits, so you want to make sure you avoid an audit red flag (see questions #8).
+According to the Small Business Association, less than 2% of returns with income from $25,000 to $100,000 get audited.
+It goes up to just over 2% for those who make more and drops to 1% for those making less than $25,000.
+Income alone isn't the only factor in audits, so you want to make sure you avoid all audit red flags.